 An online description of the dance may be found here.

-The dance contains the following figures: USA, hand turn (allemande), set, circle, cast, lead, siding, arming (and probably others).
+The dance contains the following figures: USA, hand turn (allemande), set, circle, cast, lead, siding, arming, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance itself is out of copyright, and is in the public domain.
 I do not have a date for the interpretation, so it may be under copyright.
 My visualization of this dance is copyright © 2021 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022,2023 by George W. Williams V